data-axle/elastic_record/README.md

 ## Percolators ##

-ElasticRecord models that represent a query, with `ElasticRecord::PercolatorModel`.
-Percolate Queries are registered and unregistered as records are created and destroyed.
+ElasticRecord supports representing query documents as a model.
+Queries are registered and unregistered as query models are created and destroyed.

-First, include PercolatorModel into your model.
-Specify a target model and how the model should be indexed as an ElasticSearch query.
+First, include `ElasticRecord::PercolatorModel` into your model.
+Specify the target model to percolate and how the model should be indexed as an ElasticSearch query.

 ```ruby
 class ProductQuery